Frequently Asked Questions . . . FAQ

 Can You Show Examples?

 Of course, the best way to find out if we can help you is to call us.
-Ask us the direct questions about your situation.
+Ask the direct questions about your situation.
 If we can assist, then great.
 If not, that’s OK too.

 This is a great question, yet a proper answers depend on your specific project.
 Here are some guides.

 Cost is the single most constraining aspect of Product Development, and it holds back many projects.
 However, the cost of Engineering is not usually the biggy.
 It’s not cheap to engineer, prototype, develop, or manufacture, so it’s important to make good decisions all along the way.
-That’s where Synthesis knowledge and experience can help.
+That’s one place where Synthesis knowledge and experience can help.

 Again, it’s impossible to estimate a project without understanding it.
 That said, spending money for consulting to streamline your hurdles and accelerate your project puts you ahead in the long run.
 Also, for shorter projects, it certainly saves money over hiring full-time staff.
 Read more on cost benefits.